-Celery root also named celeriac, turnip-rooted celery and knob celery, are literally the root of the celery plant.
+Celery root, also named celeriac, turnip-rooted celery, and knob celery, is literally the root of the celery plant.
 But it is not the root of vegetable you buy regularly for its leaves or stalk, called celery.
-This vegetable, celery root is specially cultivated for its root or base.
+This vegetable, celery root, is specially cultivated for its root or base.

-It is often neglected and misguided veggie.
+It is often neglected and misguided.
 Celery root is the ugly duckling of the vegetable family.
-It is unattractive fruit but it is well worth and similar to potato both in texture and starchy nature but it is lesser in carbs as compared to potatoes which are the good thing about it.
+It’s an unattractive fruit but it’s well worth and similar to potato both in texture and starchy nature but it is lesser in carbs as compared to potatoes which are the good thing about it.
 You can replace it with potato when you want to have a baked potato as it is less in calories.

 The gnarled root of celery looks rough, thick, and light brown bulb root.
 It has a great variety of sizes from small to large but the average diameter is 10-14 centimeters.
 It has a round shape slightly flattened and is covered by small rootlets which form crevices on its surface.